UK Health Security Agency

-The UK Health Security Agency (UKHSA) is a government agency in the United Kingdom, responsible since April 2021 for England-wide public health protection and infectious disease capability, and replacing Public Health England.
-It is an executive agency of the Department of Health and Social Care (DHSC).
+The UK Health Security Agency (UKHSA) is a government agency responsible for all health security in England, and some reserved public health protection matters across the whole of the United Kingdom.
+It is an executive agency of the Department of Health and Social Care.

-The formation of the UKHSA essentially transferred Public Health England's health improvement functions to DHSC, while its health protection elements form part of the new government agency.
-Staff and systems were moved into the new organisation in 2021.
-PHE continued to have a shadow existence until September 2021.
-UKHSA became fully operational on 1 October 2021.
+The UKHSA was established in April 2021, consolidating Public Health England's infectious disease control responsibilities (along with NHS Test and Trace and the Joint Biosecurity Centre) into a single body focused on health security and pandemic preparedness.

+History

 Formation

-A new organisation, initially to be called the Centre for Health Protection, was proposed by Matt Hancock, the Secretary of State for Health and Social Care, in July 2020 to combine NHS Test and Trace, the Joint Biosecurity Centre and the health protection functions of Public Health England (PHE).
-Under the name of the National Institute for Health Protection (NIHP), the organisation was established by Hancock on 18 August 2020 as a single leadership structure bringing together NHS Test and Trace, the Joint Biosecurity Centre and all of PHE.
+A new organisation, initially to be called the Centre for Health Protection, was proposed by Matt Hancock, the Secretary of State for Health and Social Care, in July 2020 to combine NHS Test and Trace, the Joint Biosecurity Centre and the health protection functions of Public Health England.
+Under the name of the National Institute for Health Protection, the organisation was established by Hancock on 18 August 2020 as a single leadership structure bringing together NHS Test and Trace, the Joint Biosecurity Centre and all of Public Health England.
 Due to the ongoing COVID-19 pandemic, the new organisation was not formally established until 1 April 2021, by which time it was called the UK Health Security Agency.
 It reports directly to the Secretary of State for Health and Social Care.

 Baroness Harding was the interim executive chair of the new organisation from 18 August 2020 to 7 May 2021.
 In 2022, the High Court found that her appointment to the position broke equalities legislation.
 She had been the chair of NHS Improvement since 2017, and at the time was head of the NHS Test and Trace programme, established in May 2020.
-She was a former chief executive of the TalkTalk Group who sits in the House of Lords as a member of the Conservative Party and is married to Conservative Party Member of Parliament John Penrose.
 During questioning by the Science and Technology Committee of the House of Commons, Harding said she held the interim leadership while a full application process was carried out.

 In August 2020, Health Secretary Matt Hancock said that the NIHP would learn from South Korea and from Germany's Robert Koch Institute "where their health protection agencies have a huge, primary, focus on pandemic response".
+Over time, UKHSA has built a relationship with Korea Disease Control and Prevention Agency, signing a memorandum of understanding and promoting visits between the two organisations.